|Latest News |||Parent |||Schedule |||Race Results |||Education |||Media |||History |||About ||

 The number of boats depends the other schools.
 We hope to add additional races for the lower boats.

 For past years' results go to Row2k results and enter the year.

-The times listed are approximate times for the first racing boat to go on the water.
+The times listed are very preliminary and approximate times for the first racing boat to go on the water.
 The teams and supporters arrive about an hour earlier to setup for the races.